NickParks/elgato-light-api/README.md

-# Elgato Light API
+# Elgato Key Light API
-Control Elgato Lights with Javascript!
+Control Elgato Key Lights with Javascript!

 ## Installation

-Working on this!

-~~Running `npm i elgato-light-api` will install the package.
-Typescript is natively supported.~~
+Running `npm i elgato-light-api` will install the package.
+Typescript is natively supported.

 ## How to use

-### Site for Color Codes:
-I found this nice site that gives you an pretty solid color picker and returns the values you need for the code.

-You need to ues the `HSL` field: [http://colorizer.org/](http://colorizer.org/)
-### This section is going to be updated soonTM

 Create a new instance of `ElgatoLightAPI`: